 Squirrel nests are typically built high between strong tree branches, inside tree cavities, or near the base of tree trunks.
 Oaks, beeches, elms, and maples are common homes for both grey squirrels and red squirrels.
-Squirrel build nests for a safe place to give birth or to provide a dry, warm shelter during the winter.
+Squirrels build nests for a safe place to give birth or to provide a dry, warm shelter during the winter.
 An attic provides all the necessary conditions for an excellent squirrel nest.

 Squirrels are excellent climbers.
 Tree branches provide easy access to your roof.
 Squirrels typically find access points to your attic through a fascia, ridge vents, gable vents, roof returns, and soffits.